gvalenzuelarg/coronavirus/README.md

 python main.py
 ```
 Running the script will:
-- Fit the models to the current (updated daily) time series.
+- Fit the models to the current (daily updated) time series.
 - Print and save a daily report with short and long-term information about the countries' situation.
 - Plot and save several graphs including an overview, comparison of the countries' case, death, and mortality curves, as well as a situation and 10 week forecast plot per country.
 For example: